 Sandra Sharma: Our designs incorporate the use of light, particularly through reflection and refraction, similar to the Light and Space Movement of the ’60s and ’70s.
 Back then, artists used unique materials to influence light and the perception of volume.
 Larry Bell, for example, stopped painting what he called “illustrations of volume” and instead focused on creating the volumes themselves.
 Rottet has taken this further by creating functional art pieces like the Dichroic Table and the Ovo Mirrors.

 It’s refreshing to see the unique furniture that is presented in your collection.
-Some of the pieces there are pretty sculptural, like Terror of the Sea by Livio Saganic.
+Some of the pieces there are pretty sculptural, like Terror Of The Sea by Livio Saganic.
 Can you tell me a little more about that?

 Is there another product from your collection that has special significance?